nelser05/New-CS440/README.txt

         add the following line to the file:
                CLASSPATH =.:~/javalib

-        Here, the ‘:’ character separates folder names.
+        Here, the â€˜:â€™ character separates folder names.
 The command therefore says that the folder "." (i.e., your current diretory) and "~/javalib" are to be searched whenever Java needs to find a class.
 If the file already contains a CLASSPATH setting, modify